 The film touches on class (the carer is desperate to earn money, her husband being in severe debt) and the law but also the dilemmas of aged care.
 But all this would be academic if the performances were not so convincing, the drama so intense.
 Sometimes a little too much so.
 Only half way through I felt utterly exhausted by all the haranguing.

-Tuesday 4 February, 9:35PM on SBS World Movies (now streaming at SBS On Demand)
+Wednesday 20 January, 9:30pm on SBS World Movies (streaming after at SBS On Demand)

 Director: Asghar Farhadi